dml-cth/deep-machine-learning/Instructions/01_getting_started_with_docker.md

 ```

 When you are inside of it you can run git commands like `git status`, `git pull` etc. You do not need to know git for the purpose of this course, but it might be useful to you.
+Here is a small [cheat sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf) to get you started.

 **DO NOT FORK THIS REPOSITORY**\
 You might be tempted to use git for syncing your work within your groups or between your local computer and the cloud.
 This is fine as long as you know what you are doing, but you are under no circumstances allowed to make your assignments publicly available.
 Be aware that GitHub forks of public repositories (such as this one) will always be public.